dell/terraform-provider-powerflex/docs/resources/fault_set.md

 - `name` (String) Name of the Fault set
 - `protection_domain_id` (String) ID of the Protection Domain under which the fault set will be created.
 Cannot be updated.

-### Optional

-- `performance_profile` (String) Performance Profile of the fault set Accepted values are 'HighPerformance' and 'Compact'.

 ### Read-Only